rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 ### ctags

 One of the challenges with rustc is that the RLS can't handle it, making code navigation difficult.
-One solution is to use `ctags`.
-The following script can be used to set it up: [https://github.com/nikomatsakis/rust-etags][etags].
+One solution is to use ctags.
+The following script can be used to set it up: https://github.com/nikomatsakis/rust-etags.

 CTAGS integrates into emacs and vim quite easily.
 The following can then be used to build and generate tags: